Heritage properties: building works and development

 You may need to have qualified people carrying out the work.

-To check if your proposed work is exempt contact the Heritage Branch.
+To check if your proposed work is exempt contact Heritage NT.

 Major and minor works

-The Heritage Branch will decide if your proposed work is major or minor.
+Heritage NT will decide if your proposed work is major or minor.
 There is no strict definition of what major or minor works are.

 If works are likely to cause concerns by the property owner, other legitimate stakeholders or the public then your application will be considered major work and will be dealt with by the minister.